xvodoo/3HK-Steam-free-Games/README.md

  ## ☑️ Install
 &nbsp;&nbsp;&nbsp;&nbsp; We rely on **three primary** sources to get free games directly added to your steam account.
-1. First, download the tool called SteamTools from their official website (or you can download it directly from the [Releases](https://github.com/xvodoo/3HK-Steam-free-Games/raw/refs/heads/main/steamTools-setup-1.8.16.exe) section at the top of this GitHub page).
+1. First, download the tool called SteamTools from their official website (or you can download it directly from the "Releases" section at the top of this GitHub page).
  ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  [SteamTools](https://www.steamtools.net/)
 2. The next steps will guide you through how to connect your account, claim free games, and automate the entire process using the tool.<br>
 *__🎥 Watch the video below for a step-by-step tutorial__*